jomra/quicksnap/README.md

 The client script itself then can be run with only one click.
 No authentication, preferences, or prompts.
 This is essential to prevent getting help from being just as difficult as a problem a tech-illiterate end-user is facing.

 ## Setup
+* Only works on Linux computers.
+Does NOT work on Wayland.
 * Make an account at quicksn.app
 * Ensure npm & scrot are installed
 * Download and run `quicksnap-quickstart.py`